Ulcerative Colitis Background

 Blood and Imaging Tests

-Blood tests (CRP, ESR, anemia) and, if necessary, abdominal CT or MRI are performed, but blood levels can have low reliability.
+Blood tests (CRP, ESR, anemia) and abdominal CT or MRI may be performed if necessary, but blood markers may have low reliability.

 "Colonoscopy: